-Diabetes in cats is most similar to type 2 diabetes in people: the blood sugar becomes elevated because the cat’s insulin is either ineffective or not produced in sufficient quantity.
+Diabetes in cats is most similar to type II diabetes in people: the blood sugar becomes elevated because the cat’s insulin is either ineffective or not produced in sufficient quantity.
 If not treated accordingly, it can become a life-threatening condition.

-Obese, middle-aged indoor male cats are most likely to develop diabetes, but it can happen to any cat at almost any age.
+Indoor, middle-aged, obese cats are most likely to develop diabetes, but it can happen to any cat at almost any age.

-What to Watch For
+Feline Diabetes Symptoms to Watch For

-- Increased water consumption
+Increased water consumption (most common symptom)

-- Increased urination, possibly urinating outside the litterbox
+Increased urination, possibly urinating outside the litter box

-- Increased appetite (early stages) or loss of appetite (late stages)
+Increased appetite (early stages) or loss of appetite (late stages)

 Primary Cause of Diabetes in Cats

 The primary cause of diabetes in cats is that the insulin that their body produces is either insufficient or ineffective.
 This means that insulin is either not helping glucose get into the cells to supply energy or that there is not enough insulin to do its job efficiently.

 There are a few different ways that cats can contract diabetes.